1. Here's why

 2.2: In all versions of Lumion:

-2.2.1: We recommend using the section plane/box functionality in Revit, ArchiCAD, etc as it caps clipped objects as solid surfaces.
+2.2.1: We recommend using the section plane/box functionality in your 3d modeling software if that feature is available and it caps clipped objects as solid surfaces.

 Example of capped walls and floors when using the Section Box tool in Revit:

 Section Planes in SketchUp cannot be exported to Lumion so you will have to use a plug-in:

 2.2.2: Consider using the Variations function, and the Variation Control Effect to show the clipped version of the model along with the original version: